Twitter Sentiment Analysis using Python

 Here is how a sample output looks like when above program is run:

 Positive tweets percentage: 22 % Negative tweets percentage: 15 % Positive tweets: RT @JohnGGalt: Amazing—after years of attacking Donald Trump the media managed to turn #InaugurationDay into all about themselves. #MakeAme… RT @vooda1: CNN Declines to Air White House Press Conference Live YES!
 THANK YOU @CNN FOR NOT LEGITIMI… RT @Muheeb_Shawwa: Donald J. Trump's speech sounded eerily familiar...
 POTUS plans new deal for UK as Theresa May to be first foreign leader to meet new president since inauguration .@realdonaldtrump #Syria #Mexico #Russia & now #Afghanistan.
 Another #DearDonaldTrump Letter worth a read @AJEnglish Negative tweets: RT @Slate: Donald Trump’s administration: “Government by the worst men.”
-RT @RVAwonk: Trump, Sean Spicer, et al. lie for a reason.
+RT @RVAwonk: Trump, Sean Spicer, etc. all lie for a reason.
 Their lies are not just lies.
 Their lies are authoritarian propaganda.
 RT @KomptonMusic: Me: I hate corn Donald Trump: I hate corn too Me: https://t.co/GPgy8R8HB5 It's ridiculous that people are more annoyed at this than Donald Trump's sexism.
 RT @tony_broach: Chris Wallace on Fox news right now talking crap about Donald Trump news conference it seems he can't face the truth either… RT @fravel: With False Claims, Donald Trump Attacks Media on Crowd Turnout Aziz Ansari Just Hit Donald Trump Hard In An Epic Saturday Night Live Monologue

 We follow these 3 major steps in our program: